 Paasche (1973) measured the maximum growth rates of the marine diatom species Skeletonema costatum, Thalassiosira psuedonana, Thalassiosira decipiens, Ditylum brightwellii, and Licomophora sp.
 (Table 25).
 Cultures of Skeletonema costatum, Thalassiosira decipiens, and Licmophora were isolated from the Oslo Fjord.
 Cultures were grown at 20oC at a light intensity of about 25000 erg/cm2-sec.
-An 18 hour day was used for D. brightwellii whereas the other cultures were lit continuously.
+An 18-hour day was used for D. brightwellii, whereas the other cultures were lit continuously.

 Table 25.
 Maximum growth rates for five species of marine diatoms (Paasche, 1973).